dappsnation/akita-ng-fire/doc/authentication/api.md

 #### Create profile

 By default `FireAuthService` will create a document with `photoURL` and `displayName`.
-You can override this :
+You can override this:

 ```typescript
 export class AuthService extends FireAuthService<AuthState> {